tam17aki/music-esprit-python/README.md

     -   The **Standard** and **Unitary** variants provide high accuracy by computing the signal subspace via EVD/SVD.
     -   The **FFT-ESPRIT** variant offers a significant speed-up ($`O(N\:\log\:N)`$) by approximating the signal subspace with an FFT-based kernel method, making it suitable for real-time applications.
   - **HOYW**: A robust method based on the autocorrelation function and an AR model of the signal, enhanced with SVD-based rank truncation.
+  - **RELAX**: A greedy algorithm that estimates parameters sequentially.
+It iteratively finds the strongest signal component, subtracts it, and repeats the process on the residual signal, offering exceptional speed for well-separated sinusoids.
 - **Full Parameter Estimation**: Not just frequencies, but also amplitudes and phases are estimated using a subsequent least-squares fit.
 - **Object-Oriented Design**: Algorithms are encapsulated in clear, reusable classes with a consistent API, promoting clean code and extensibility.
 - **Enhanced Accuracy Options**: Includes advanced techniques like **Forward-Backward Averaging** (via Mixins) and **Total Least Squares (TLS)** versions for most algorithms to improve performance in noisy conditions.